SPH73/uk-ge-results-dashboard-blog/README.md

 ### 2.3. <a>About</a>

-While this project was not a commercial in any manner, I included the about section so that any visitors were provided insight on the purpose and reason of the project and be able to identify with the author.
+While this project was not a commercial in any manner, I included the About section so that any visitors were provided insight on the purpose and reason of the project and be able to identify with the author.
 Moreover, I had felt that an image was missing and so I decided to ask the question [Why include an author photo in a blog](https://www.shoutmeloud.com/4-ways-how-images-enhance-your-blog.html) and I was completely convinced that I should include one after seeing the results of my search.

 ### 2.4. <a>Final Comment</a>